* denotes affiliate links

 Over to you…

-Have you switched to Bulb, or are you thinking about it?
-I hope this Bulb energy review has helped you decide – as of 5 months in as a customer, I’m still very happy.
-Sign up here!
+I hope this Bulb Energy review has helped you decide – after two years as a customer, I’m still very happy.
+Sign up here!*